DeKalb rape suspect nabbed in Kentucky

 Carroll said he believes Johnston was intoxicated, possibly highly intoxicated, during the alleged event and that there is no evidence to suggest that the woman was intoxicated, based on independent witnesses.

-Carroll asked Albion-based Indiana State Police Trooper Brian Kreger and Trooper Joe McLaughlin to help locate Johnson approximately a month ago.
+Carroll asked Albion-based Trooper Brian Kreger and Trooper Joe McLaughlin to help locate Johnston approximately a month ago.

 Kreger and McLaughlin knew Johnston went by the nickname “Casper,” and also that the fugitive fancied himself a tattoo artist.

-Kreger praised the DeKalb County Sheriff’s Department, DeKalb County Prosecutor’s Office and law enforcement officials in Tennessee and Kentucky for their assistance.
+Kreger praised the DeKalb County Sheriff’s Department, DeKalb County Prosecutor’s Office and law enforcement officials in Tennessee and Kentucky with their assistance.

 (0) comments